MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 |                  | Payment Method    | Delivery Framework        |                                        |
 |                  | Payment Processor | Budget                    |                                        |
 |                  |                   | Disbursement Distribution |                                        |

+**Forms and dashboards:**

+The Dynamics 365 Nonprofit Accelerator combines standard Dynamics 365 entities with customized entities to make it easier to build solutions.
+This section describes some of the forms, views, and dashboards that demonstrate the new entities and the data model.

+**Constituent Management**
+360 degree view and tracking of constituent's data to include profile, relationships, and complete history of engagement with the organization involving donations, communications, marketing, grants, case management, etc.

+**Donation Management**
+Acknowledgement of donation, tracking pledges and donations from individuals and institutions to include one-time and recurring donations, GIK, grant payments, and bequests, restricted and unrestricted tracking, call center support, revenue recognition in the accounting system of record.

 **Additional Resources:**